sad-santa/ml-educational-portfolio/tasks/Logistic regression/6-7 tasks/readme.md

-Here is a notebook with the task and solution.
+Here is also a notebook, but with a different problem and solution using a logistic regression model.
 The data is taken from here: https://www.kaggle.com/datasets/raviiloveyou/predict-taxi-fare-with-a-bigquery-ml-forecasting/data